-Foreign professors and researchers coming into the U.S. have expanded the community of science and technology, bringing with them new and innovative ideas.
-They have not only assisted the organizations they have come to join and boosted their own careers, but their contributions to their field have been immeasurable.
+Foreign professors and researchers coming into the U.S. have expanded the community of science and technology specialists, bringing with them new and innovative ideas.
+They have not only assisted their employers, but their contributions in the national interest of the United States have been immeasurable.

-The challenge for professors and researchers and the institutions that employ them lies in selecting the appropriate pathway to bring or keep these individuals in the U.S. We present here an overview of some of the most commonly used nonimmigrant US visa options for professors and researchers.
+The challenge for professors and researchers and the institutions that employ them lies in selecting the appropriate pathway to bring and retain these individuals in the U.S. We present here an overview of some of the most commonly used nonimmigrant US visa options for professors and researchers.

-The J-1 visa category encompasses a wide range of foreign national exchange visitors, including, but not limited to, professors, research scholars and teacher who are coming to the U.S. as a participant in a designated exchange program for a certain specific purpose, which include, research, teaching, instructing and/or lecturing.
+The J-1 visa category encompasses a wide range of foreign national exchange visitors, including, but not limited to, professors, research scholars and teachers who are coming to the U.S. as a participant in a designated exchange program for a specific purpose, which includes research, teaching, instructing and/or lecturing.

 There are two J-1 categories that cover Professors and Researchers: